© P.Royer

 Discover the best of the La Plagne ski area

-La Plagne is part of the Paradiski linked ski area, which is one of the largest ski areas in Europe and the second biggest linked ski area in the world.
+La Plagne is part of the Paradiski ski area, one of the largest in Europe and the second biggest linked ski area in the world.
 With its modern lift system and wide range of pistes, it's a ski destination that will suit everyone.

 The main things to know about La Plagne ski area are: